Let me not forget my function.

 3 To review our last few lessons, your function here is to be the light of the world, a function given you by God.
 It is only the arrogance of the ego that leads you to question this, and only the fear of the ego that induces you to regard yourself as unworthy of the task assigned to you by God Himself.
 The world's salvation awaits your forgiveness, because through it does the Son of God escape from all illusions, and thus from all temptation.
 The Son of God is you.

 4 Only by fulfilling the function given you by God will you be happy.
 That is because your function is to be happy by using the means by which happiness becomes inevitable.
 There is no other way.
-Therefore, every time you choose whether or not to fulfil your function, you are really choosing whether or not to be happy.
+Therefore, every time you choose whether or not to fulfill your function, you are really choosing whether or not to be happy.

 5 Let us remember this today.
 Let us remind ourselves of it in the morning and again at night, and all through the day as well.
 Prepare yourself in advance for all the decisions you will make today by remembering they are all really very simple.
 Each one will lead to happiness or unhappiness.
 Can such a simple decision really be difficult to make?
 Let not the form of the decision deceive you.
 Complexity of form does not imply complexity of content.
 It is impossible that any decision on earth can have a content different from just this one simple choice.
 That is the only choice the Holy Spirit sees.
 Therefore it is the only choice there is.